whynileshy/Azuredatapipeline-/README.md

 # Azuredatapipeline-
-Pipeline that fetch the data
+Pipeline that fetch the data using azure data factory